 LDUK: “What better way to spend World Book Day than by inspiring others to read, Sophie!
 That is a wonderful gift to bestow on others.
 Thank you for joining us today.
 Wishing you a Happy World Book Day from everyone at LDUK!”

-You can purchase all of these wonderful books via our website here.
+You can purchase all of these wonderful books and take a look at some more on our books page.